 This is a somewhat complicated subject, so I will start with the simplest answer/scenario first…

 Maximum SBA Loan For Business Purchase/Buying A Business or a Partner Buyout

-If you are buying a business without real estate (i.e. only goodwill/blue sky, non-real estate assets) or perhaps buying out a business partner, then the answer is pretty straightforward: you can borrow up to $5 million using the SBA 7a program.
-HOWEVER, if you have a strong transaction with many of the qualities an SBA lender likes to see (relevant experience, good credit, solid cash flow, etc,) then it is possible to borrow up to $10 million (yes, $10 million) with certain lenders who will put a conventional 2nd mortgage behind the SBA guaranteed first.
+If you need a business purchase loan (i.e. only goodwill/blue sky, non-real estate assets) or perhaps buying out a business partner, then the answer is pretty straightforward: you can borrow up to $5 million using the SBA 7a program.
+HOWEVER, if you have a strong transaction with many of the qualities an SBA lender likes to see (relevant experience, good credit, solid cash flow, etc,) then it is possible to borrow up to $10 million (yes, $10 million) with certain lenders who will put a conventional (un-guaranteed) 2nd mortgage behind the SBA guaranteed first.